 Do you think that stevia tastes bad?
 You're not alone.
-Here are 6 Tips to help you deal with stevia's bitter taste and start to really like it!
-I'm serious!
+Find out why stevia tastes so bad and get 6 Tips to help you deal with stevia's bitter taste and start to really love it!

 I've been eating stevia for a long time now - ever since I knew that I had candida.
 I was quite the sugar-aholic but am now reformed from that habit and am glad to know that stevia is one of the more healthy sugar alternatives.